 A lower credit score can make it more difficult to get approved for credit cards, personal loans, a car loan, or a mortgage.
 Even if you can get approved, you may end up paying a much higher interest rate than you would have received if you had good credit.
 Over time, that higher rate can make borrowing much more expensive.

 Avoid Becoming a Dropout Statistic

-Staying in school can help avoid financial headaches down the road.
+Staying in school can help you avoid financial headaches down the road.
 Before dropping out, truly weigh the costs of college vs. working after high school.
 These tips may help you stay motivated to continue your educational journey:

 - Give serious thought to what type of degree you want to earn: Have a plan for the courses you'll need to take to reach your goal, and pace yourself according to what you can reasonably accomplish.

-- Set a budget for your finances and avoid borrowing more in student loan debt than you need: Look into work-study plans, scholarships, grants, or a part-time job as ways to reduce some of the financial strain associated with paying for a degree.
+- Set a budget for your finances, and avoid borrowing more than you need: Look into work-study plans, scholarships, grants, or part-time jobs as ways to reduce some of the financial strain associated with paying for a degree.

 - Create a support system of friends, family members, and faculty: Having people to offer encouragement and direction can make it easier to stay the course when you're tempted to give up.